Get Tech Tips

-- Make appropriate connections for the job, never leave connections open to the environment unless they are rated for it.
+- Make appropriate connections for the job; never leave connections open to the environment unless they are rated for it.

-When making any electrical connection always pull the connection to make sure it is a snug fit before walking away.
+When making any electrical connection, always pull the connection to make sure it is a snug fit before walking away.

-Failing to See the Obvious
+4. Failing to See the Obvious

 - Check the air filter and let the customer know you checked it.
-A home or business owner may not know much about HVAC but they know what an air filter is and reporting the condition back helps give them confidence.
+A home or business owner may not know much about HVAC, but they know what an air filter is, and reporting the condition back helps give them confidence.

-- Watch for rub outs on copper lines, feeder tubes, external equalizers and sensing bulbs and wires.
+- Watch for rubouts on copper lines, feeder tubes, external equalizers, and sensing bulbs and wires.
 You can often find or prevent a problem just by looking for areas of contact between tubes and/or wires.

 - Inspect control wiring for cuts or UV damage outside.
-If the weedwhacker doesn't get the wire often the sun will.
+If the weedwhacker doesn't get the wire, the sun often will.